nikola310/indoor-localization/README.md

 Faculty project for subject "Business Informatics".
 The goal of this project was to find a way to use semi-supervised learning to try and determine location given the RSSI readings.
 Dataset is hosted on Kaggle [3], provided by [1].

-"processing-data" folder contains Python script used for data processing and visualization.
+"explore-data" script is used for data processing and visualization.
 Aside from plotting data, it also scales all the RSSI readings, converts original location parameter to x and y coordinates, as well as extracting mutual differences of iBeacon RSSI values, as seen in [1].
-This amounts to 78 new features.
+This amounts to 78 new features which were tested later on.

 There are two experiments presented here: